 Take all opportunities

-In daily work as an RN, look for ways to increase knowledge and skills.
+In your daily work as an RN, look for ways to increase your knowledge and skills.
 An opportunity to work in a different department or specialty is worth taking.
-As well as gaining new skills, it will also help provide an idea as to whether this is a department or specialty the nurse would like to work in.
-Otherwise, they could find out if they can shadow someone who works in that area to find out more about the unique skills and knowledge they will need.
+In addition to gaining new skills, it will also help provide an idea of whether this is a department or specialty the nurse would like to work in.
+Otherwise, they could shadow someone who works in that area to learn more about the unique skills and knowledge they will need.

 As well as seeking their mentor, a nurse could also offer to mentor new RNs.
 Being a mentor will help hone valuable skills such as communication and problem-solving.
 It will also be a good experience for those hoping to be a nurse leader or educator one day.
 And in addition to that, it will look impressive on their resume.